-A Compliance Officer has been defined as a natural person employed or appointed by a legal person (an entity), with appropriate competence and experience, and tasked with undertaking on behalf of the legal person (the entity) to provide all relevant data, procedures, and obligations that are prescribed by the Law to fulfill the requirements of Anti -Money Laundering (AML) legislation..
+A Compliance Officer is a person employed or appointed by a legal person (an entity), with appropriate competence and experience, and tasked with undertaking on behalf of the legal person (the entity) to provide all relevant data, procedures, and obligations that are prescribed by the Law to fulfill the requirements of Anti -Money Laundering (AML) legislation..

 A Compliance Officer is expected to be experienced and competent in carrying out the duties as required by Law.

-Duties of A Compliance Officer under the UAE AML Law
+Duties of a AML Compliance Officer under the UAE AML Law

 The responsibilities of a Compliance Officer under Section 8, Article 21, can be summarized as follows: